-These festive Pecan Pie Thumbprint Cookies are a simple way to enjoy the flavors of a classic pecan pie without all the effort.
+These festive Pecan Pie Thumbprint Cookies are a simple way to enjoy the amazing flavors of a classic pecan pie without all the effort.
 Buttery dark brown sugar cookies are filled with a mixture of pecans, brown sugar, and heavy cream!

 Pecan Pie Thumbprint Cookies